-What to expect in the Presidential Election Campaign 2020?
+What to Expect in the Presidential Election Campaign 2020?

 Be ready for more Contact per voter

 There, we said it.
 Historically a single voter has required increasingly more touchpoints to be effectively leveraged or turncoat.
-Experts across partisans commonly agree that the future demands more and more hand-holding to make any political campaign effective.
+Experts across partisans commonly agree that future demands are more and more hand-holding to make any political campaign effective.